Yale-BIM/f21-assignments/assignment-3/README.md

     The scalars $`t_1`$, $`t_2`$, and $`t_3`$ correspond to the displacements in $`x`$,
     $`y`$, and $`z`$, respectively.
 Thus, a translation has 3 DoF.
-Note that representing translations with $`4 \times 4`$ matrices as above is helpful for transforming points in homogeneous coordinates.
+Note that representing translations with $`4 \times 4`$ matrices as above is helpful for transforming points in homogeneous coordinates.<br>
 >- **Rotations:** A 3D rotation has 3 DoF as well.
 Each DoF corresponds to a rotation around one of the axes of the
     coordinate frame.
 We can represent rotations also as $`4 \times 4`$ transformation matrices:<br>
     $`R =